Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

           - not_null
           - unique
 ```
-Next, lets run these tests:
+Next, let's run these tests:

 ```cmd
 dbt test
 ```

 Boom!
 One of the tests failed!
-Lets try to understand why. dbt command line is kindly provided a link to the file with the SQL check that failed.
-Lets open it and copy-paste the content to Snowflake worksheet:
+Let's try to understand why. dbt command line is kindly provided a link to the file with the SQL check that failed.
+Let's open it and copy-paste the content to Snowflake worksheet:
 ![Query Tag](assets/image54.png)

 ![Query Tag](assets/image55.png)

-Lets quickly check the full row width for one of the records failed by extending this check towards something like this:
+Let's quickly check the full row width for one of the records failed by extending this check towards something like this:

 ```sql
 WITH cst AS